 Dr. Nolan taught several sections of Philosophy of the Human Person at the Franciscan University of Steubenville, and taught introductions to philosophy as well as courses in bioethics and philosophy of religion at the State University of New York at Buffalo.

-Nolan's more recent research has been on the definitions of gender and sex, and she has recently presented “Metaphysical Positions for Trans Persons” at the PANTC 2016 conference, and is currently working on an article entitled “Difficult Determinations of Sex,” in which she proposes a definition of “male” and “female” which takes into account intersex individuals—those with disorders of sex development.
+Nolan's research has been on the definitions of gender and sex, and she has recently presented “Metaphysical Positions for Trans Persons” at the PANTC 2016 conference, and is working on an article entitled “Difficult Determinations of Sex,” in which she proposes a definition of “male” and “female” which takes into account intersex individuals—those with disorders of sex development.